 Directions

-- Start with a base of cooked quinoa in a bowl.
+- Start with quinoa in your bowl.

 Advice